mparkersimms/data-structures-and-algorithms2/linkedlist/README.md

 ### Challenge 3
 This code challenge was about writing a method that takes in a linked list and number (k) and returns the value of the node that is (k) nodes from the end of the list.
+### Challenge 4
+This code challenge was about zipping two lists together into another new list.
 ## Approach and Efficiency
 I built this app based on the instruction in the lab.
 First built the node class, then the linked list class and then built the methods.